docker/compose/docs/compose-file.md

 ### environment

 Add environment variables.
-You can use either an array or a dictionary.
-Any boolean values; true, false, yes no, need to be enclosed in quotes to ensure they are not converted to True or False by the YML parser.
+You can use either a sequence or a dictionary.
+Any boolean values; true, false, yes no, need to be enclosed in quotes to ensure they are not converted to True or False by the YAML parser.

 Environment variables with only a key are resolved to their values on the machine Compose is running on, which can be helpful for secret or host-specific values.